difference between lok sabha and rajya sabha

 2. Political Reasons

-• Representation of States: The Rajya Sabha represents the states, ensuring regional interests are considered in national laws.
+• Representation of States: The Rajya Sabha represents the states, ensuring national laws consider regional interests.
 This helps maintain a balance between the central government and the states.

 • Checks and Balances: Having two houses prevents hasty decisions and ensures laws are thoroughly debated and reviewed.